nsrau/azure-docs.it-it/articles/marketplace-publishing/marketplace-publishing-vm-image-creation-on-premise.md

 <properties
-   pageTitle="Creazione di un'immagine di macchina virtuale in locale per Azure Marketplace | Microsoft Azure" description="Comprendere ed eseguire i passaggi per creare un'immagine di VM in locale e distribuire in Azure Marketplace per l'acquisto da parte di altri utenti." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Creating an on-premises virtual machine image for the Azure Marketplace | Microsoft Azure" description="Understand and execute the steps to create an on-premises VM image and deploy to the Azure Marketplace for others to purchase." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"